 Fix it tickets.
 Some tickets can be dismissed by the court clerk, if they are equipment or license related matters.
 See the Fix it ticket order.pdf.
 There is a $25 court cost.

 You have three choices on what to do with your ticket.
 You can plead not guilty and have a trial.
+You can have a trial in person or by mail.
+Trial Procedures.
 You can plead guilty or no contest.
 A no contest is like a guilty plea.
 On a guilty plea or a no contest plea, you can give the judge an explanation of what you did.
 The judge cannot dismiss most tickets, unless there is a trial and you are found not guilty.
 The state Legislature has set a minimum and a maximum fine for each type of violation.
 The judge cannot reduce the fine below the minimum.
-The bail amount on the ticket is the "base fine", which is higher than the minimum fine and lower than the maximum fine.
+The bail amount on the ticket is the "presumptive fine", which is higher than the minimum fine and lower than the maximum fine.

 Court policies and procedures Notice

 Stopping Distance Calculator